docsforadobe/premiere-scripting-guide/15 - AudioChannelMapping object/audiochannelmapping.rst

 **Description**

-The AudioChannelMapping object defines the audio channel mapping applied to a given **projectItem**.
+The AudioChannelMapping object defines the audio channel mapping applied to a given :ref:`projectItem`.

 ----